10xComrade/Rustnetic/README.md

 (x = iteration , y = avg f_obj of genes per chromosome)

-Note : avg f_obj must get closer to zero because if chromosomes genes is gonna solve problem the f_obj of each one will be zero so it decrease the avg f_obj
+Note: The average objective function (f_obj) must get closer to zero.
+Because if the chromosome's genes are going to solve the problem, the f_obj of each chromosome will be zero, thus decreasing the average f_obj of all chromosomes in each iteration.

 # Setup